caporaso-lab/cloaked-octo-ninja/README.md

 This repository contains commands, shell scripts, processed data files, and IPython Notebooks for:

-Consistent, comprehensive and computationally efficient OTU definitions Jai Ram Rideout, Yan He, Jose A Navas-Molina, William A Walters, Luke K Ursell, Sean M. Gibbons, John Chase, Daniel McDonald, Antiono Gonzalez, Adam Robbins-Pianka, Jose C. Clemente, Jack A. Gilbert, Susan M. Huse, Hong-Wei Zhou, Rob Knight, and J Gregory Caporaso
+*Consistent, comprehensive and computationally efficient OTU definitions.*
+Jai Ram Rideout, Yan He, Jose A Navas-Molina, William A Walters, Luke K Ursell, Sean M. Gibbons, John Chase, Daniel McDonald, Antiono Gonzalez, Adam Robbins-Pianka, Jose C. Clemente, Jack A. Gilbert, Susan M. Huse, Hong-Wei Zhou, Rob Knight, and J Gregory Caporaso.
 Submitted to [PeerJ](https://peerj.com), June 2014.

+**IF YOU HAVE DOWNLOADED A STATIC VERSION OF THIS REPOSITORY, WE HIGHLY RECOMMEND THAT YOU DOWNLOAD THE LATEST FROM [OUR GITHUB REPOSITORY](https://github.com/gregcaporaso/cloaked-octo-ninja) AS UPDATES AND BUG FIXES WILL BE POSTED THERE.**

 The raw sequence data analyzed in this study is available in the QIIME Database under study ids 103 (88-soils), 449 (whole-body), and 550 (moving-pictures).